Home » Benefits » Military Child Care Basics

 • School liaison locator

-We mention EFMP here because in many cases you may have expanded access to DoD child care, you may be given priority placement on CDC waiting lists or be given alternatives to CDC care options based on EFMP enrollment.
+We mention EFMP here because, in many cases, you may have expanded access to DoD child care, you may be given priority placement on CDC waiting lists or alternatives to CDC care options based on EFMP enrollment.
 Your choices will vary depending on the base, demand, mission requirements, and other variables.

-If you have a child enrolled in EFMP and are expecting orders to a new assignment, it may be smart to get a consultation with an EFMP or CDC rep about your options when going to the new base.
-Some military assignments cannot accommodate those in EFMP and you may need to seek childcare in such cases at the nearest installation where your family members live in the meantime.
+If you have a child enrolled in EFMP and are expecting orders to a new assignment, it may be smart to consult an EFMP or CDC rep about your options when going to the new base.
+Some military assignments cannot accommodate those in EFMP, and you may need to seek childcare in such cases at the nearest installation where your family members live in the meantime.

 Getting on a waiting list for a CDC near you isn’t as simple as signing up.
 In many cases, you need orders to show you are being assigned to that installation, as priority placement is made for those who are assigned there.